Details: Competitive salary, depending upon experience.

 - Conditions: Strong interest in and commitment to promoting the goals of Food & Water Watch.

 - Applicant must be legally eligible to work in the United States.

 We offer an excellent benefits package that includes 100% employer paid medical/dental/long-term disability, 403(b) retirement plan, and generous paid leave.

 How To Apply

-Please apply with a resume, cover letter, writing sample and three references.
+We will review your application and if we feel that your knowledge, skills and abilities are potentially a good match for our organization, we will be in contact with you.
 Position open until filled.
 Incomplete applications will not be considered.
-Food & Water Watch strives for a diverse work environment and encourages women, people of color, LGBTQ individuals, and differently-abled people to apply.
+Food & Water Watch strives for a diverse work environment and encourages women, people of color, LGBTQ individuals, and individuals with disabilities to apply.